quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 [1, 4, 9]
 ```

-3. `filter`[1] is a function that takes all elements that match a predicate from a list.
+3. `filter`[1] is a function that takes all elements that match a predicate from an array.
 This
-   predicate is always a function that takes an element in the list and returns a boolean value.
+   predicate is always a function that takes an element in the array and returns a boolean value.
-   Define a function that takes all elements that are equal to `0` from a list.
+   Define a function that takes all elements that are equal to `0` from an array.
 Use partial
-   application both with `filter` and when constructing the predicate.
+   application when using `filter`.

 ```purescript
 > allZeros [0, 1, 0, 2, 0, 3]